This program combines the basic knowledge of a Medical Office Administrator with the specialized competencies of a Health Unit Clerk Program.

-Medical Office Administrators perform a variety of administrative duties in doctors’ offices, hospitals, medical clinics and other medical settings as well as support of managers and professional employers.
-Health Unit Clerks similarly work in hospitals, clinics, insurance companies, public health care agencies, long-term care facilities where they perform non-clinical tasks usually under the supervision of nursing staff and provide the link between patients, physicians, nursing staff and other departments.
+Medical Office Administrators and Health Unit Clerks perform a variety of administrative duties in doctors’ offices, hospitals, medical clinics and other medical settings as well as support of managers and professional employers.
+They are employed in offices throughout the public and private sectors.

 Upon graduation, students will be able to demonstrate the following competencies:

-- Compile patients’ charts
+- To compile patients’ charts

-- Transcribe physicians’ orders
+- To transcribe physicians’ orders

-- Prepare birth and/or death certificates
+- To prepare birth and/or death certificates

-- Record vital signs
+- To record vital signs

-- Order hospital supplies
+- To order hospital supplies